 “I’m almost 100% sure it’s cancer.”
 My mom and I listened to the doctor who had just performed a colonoscopy on my dad give us the life-changing news over the phone.
 Thanks to COVID, my mom couldn’t even hear it in person.
 A procedure to rule out cancer showed the very thing no one ever expected.
 And just like that life would never be the same.
 The same weekend my dad had his first chemo treatment, a friend of mine was laid to rest after a 3 year battle with cancer.
 She was 36.
 Both ate well, utilized herbal and

 I checked the clock on the stove.
 It had only been an hour and a half.
 Again.
 I had been changing my super plus tampon this frequently for the past 10 hours.
 Was I going to have to head to the ER?
 Then, just like that, those tingles of anxiety began snaking their way through my body.
 Hormone imbalance, specifically estrogen dominance, can wreak a lot of havoc in our bodies.
-The more I talk to other women, I realize many of us are suffering silently in the night behind closed doors so to speak.
-I have written my anxiety
+However, the more I talk to other women, I realize many of us suffer silently behind closed doors in the night.
+I have written my anxiety story down (you

 Are you feeling far away from God?
 Has life brought you to a dark valley?
 Trials and hard times in our lives can tempt us to question God’s goodness and even distance ourselves from Him.
 With so much emphasis on God’s love and prosperity in mainstream Christianity, it’s easy to become discouraged by the trials that come our way.
 When God first prompted me to study His goodness, I fully understood the attributes of God that are big and impersonal- His sovereignty, majesty, omniscience, and omnipotence- the ones where He rules over all and sits on His throne overseeing the